chaoss/augur/docs/source/getting-started/collecting-data.rst

 ``insight_worker``
 ::::::::::::::::::

-We recommend leaving the defaults in place for the insight worker, but if you want to see other metrics or anomalies for a different time period, you can change them.
+We recommend leaving the defaults in place for the insight worker unless you interested in other metrics, or anomalies for a different time period.

 - ``training_days``, which specifies the date range that the ``insight_worker`` should use as its baseline for the statistical comparison.
 Defaults to ``365``, meaning that the worker will identify metrics that have had anomalies compared to their values over the course of the past year, starting at the current date.